-Home » Ministries » Caring Ministries » Stephen Ministry » Stephen Ministry
+Home » Ministries » Care » Stephen Ministry » Stephen Ministry

 Upon completion of a 50-hour training course, laypeople are commissioned as Stephen Ministers.
 Stephen Leaders then link each Stephen Minister with a care receiver—a member of the congregation who is in need of quality Christian care.
 A Stephen Minister normally is assigned to only one care receiver at a time and meets with the care receiver for an average of about one hour each week.
 Stephen Ministers also meet twice monthly for peer supervision and continuing education.
 Stephen Ministers initially commit to two years of service, but after those years many recommit to serve additional years.
 For more information, contact the church office at (414) 228-5220 ext 104.